 The Microneedles Research programme (Donnelly, Woolfson & Thakur) focuses on novel rapidly-dissolving and swelling polymeric microneedle arrays.
 Applications include transdermal delivery of small hydrophilic molecules and biopharmaceuticals, intradermal vaccine delivery and minimally-invasive therapeutic drug monitoring.
 The work has attracted significant funding from BBSRC, EPSRC, The Wellcome Trust, The Royal Society and the pharmaceutical industry and is a current focus for out-licensing opportunities.

 Additional activities include the development of amorphous/freeze dried systems for stable formulation of bioactives (Kett & Malcolm), polymer-coated liposomes and nanoparticles for nasal/pulmonary/ophthalmic delivery (Kett) and the design, snythesis and formulation of injectable stimuli-responsive polymers for ocular drug delivery (Thakur).

 The Drug Delivery group, in collaboration with the international pharmaceutical industry, governments and leading charities, aims to provide innovative and practical drug delivery concepts for optimisation of clinical outcomes.
-Key highlights include the pharmaceutical development of a microbicide-release vaginal ring product due to enter Phase 3 trials in late 2011, the out-licensing of our drug delivery technologies and the development of products including Ametop™ and Femring™.
+Key highlights include the pharmaceutical development of a microbicide-release vaginal ring product now in Phase 3 trials, the out-licensing of our drug delivery technologies and the development of products, including Ametop™ and Femring™.